Logo

 How do I know if my child’s nervous system is stuck in stress mode?

-Do I need a specialist to start?
+Do I need a specialist to activate my child’s parasympathetic nervous system?

 Citations